When you apply for a mortgage, lenders consider your income and outgoings and compare this to how much you want to borrow.

 If you don’t have a loan but you do have plans to buy a house, it might be a good idea to hold off applying for a loan until you’ve got used to paying your mortgage.
 This way you will know whether you can realistically afford to commit to paying off a loan each month as well as keeping up with your mortgage payments.

 However, if you plan on taking out a loan while applying for a mortgage, it’s vital you get to grips with your budget so you don’t take on more credit than you can afford.
-You might find it useful to use a loan calculator – like this one from Ocean – to give you an idea of what your mortgage payments might look like each month.
+You might find it useful to use a loan calculator, to give you an idea of what your mortgage payments might look like each month.